A new continent, Zealandia, emerged as a result of millions of years of changes in the planet's topography, and its map was recently published.

-Zealandia, the eighth continent, has been found on the shores of New Zealand.
-Also known as Te Riu-a-Māui in the Māori language, the continent is spread over 5 million square kilometers.
-The continent remained hidden from the eyes of the world as 95% of it is submerged beneath the southwest Pacific Ocean.
-It is only a few plateaus and mountainous regions that are visible that led to its recent discovery.
-The name of the continent has been derived from two isolated islands in the Southwest Pacific region, per The Geological Society of America.
-New Zealand and New Caledonia successfully being used to get the name “Zealandia.”
+Zealandia, the eighth continent, lies off the shores of New Zealand.
+Known as Te Riu-a-Māui in Māori, it spans 5 million square kilometers.
+The continent remained hidden from view, as 95% of it is submerged beneath the southwest Pacific Ocean.
+Only a few plateaus and mountain peaks are visible, which led to its discovery.
+The name “Zealandia” comes from the isolated islands of New Zealand and New Caledonia, according to the Geological Society of America.

 GNS Science shared an animation of the continent developing over the years to become visible as a separate continent on the map.
 In a 100-million-year revolution and shift, the continent came to be formed.
 The caption read, “GNS scientists have produced brand new maps of the continent of Te Riu-a-Māui / Zealandia showing how the shape of our islands has developed over millions of years.”